 SMU Mustangs Men's Basketball

 SMU basketball competes in the American Athletic Conference but was most successful as part of the Southwest Conference in the mid-1950s through the 1960s.
-That's where the Mustangs took home eight conference championships and made its lone Final Four appearance in 1956.
+That's where the Mustangs took home eight conference championships and made their lone Final Four appearance in 1956.
 The Mustangs last made the NCAA Tournament in 2017, current head coach Tim Jankovich's first official year at the helm.
 His team finished 30-5, setting a program record for wins in a single season.
 SMU currently plays its home games at Moody Coliseum.

 SMU Mustangs Rivalry: vs. Houston Cougars.
 Even though SMU has struggled in the American over the last few years, the Cougars and Mustangs' rivalry remains strong.
 These two programs have competed across three conferences and have played nearly 90 times over 65 seasons.
 Even though Houston has won six of the last seven, the series is even over the last 16 games.